zhgzhg/Drizzle/README.md

 A lightweight dependency helper for Arduino IDE.

-Drizzle provides an optional, extremely thin dependency management functionality layer, based on Arduino IDE's existing features, self-contained within the sketch file's comments.
+Drizzle provides an optional, thin dependency management functionality layer on top of Arduino IDE's existing features, self-contained within the sketch file's comments.

 By clicking on "Tools / Bulk Resolve Marked Dependencies" it will download the libraries, platform, and set the board, all specified into the comments of your sketch file.